 Enter El Cajon Business Precision Metals Products

 Precision Metals Products’ facility primarily fabricates steel columns, beams, braces and machines.
 As you can imagine, a lot of metals on this site that can leach into the water — and they have.
 Over the past five years, Precision Metals Products has polluted Forester Creek, the San Diego River, and ultimately, the Pacific Ocean.
-This illegal practice makes our waters less fishable and swimmable.
+These polluted discharges make our water less fishable and swimmable.

 In February 2016, San Diego Coastkeeper and Coastal Environmental Rights Foundation sent a 60-day notice of intent to sue Precision Metals Products, Inc. in El Cajon for violations of the California statewide industrial general permit and the Clean Water Act.